Chang Yung-hsiang

 Chang Yung-hsiang (26 October 1929 – 8 October 2021) was a Taiwanese screenwriter and director originally from Yantai, China, generally considered one of the most prolific and successful screenwriters in Taiwan.

 Chang adapted a number of Chiung Yao novels for film.
-He had received six Golden Horse Awards over the course of his career.
+He received six Golden Horse Awards over the course of his career.
 In 2016, Chang became the first screenwriter to receive the Golden Horse for lifetime achievement.
-Among Chang's other awards included the 1976 National Award for the Arts.
+Among Chang's other awards is the 1976 National Award for the Arts.
 He died in Los Angeles, California on 8 October 2021.

 Headshot of Chang in military uniform, taken during his time as the chair of the Department of Cinema and Drama at Fu Hsing Kang College.